 The following is an outline of the factors and requirements that the Family Selection Committee must consider when evaluating applications from potential Habitat homeowners.

 The primary consideration for selection is need for basic, low cost housing.
-“Housing need” is to be interpreted broadly and includes overcrowding, structural or mechanical defects, excessive cost, and unsafe neighborhood environment.
+“Housing need” is to be interpreted broadly and includes overcrowding, structural or mechanical defects, transitional, cost burdened, and unable to obtain a mortgage through the private market.

 Applicants must be willing and able to fulfill the following: